 How much does home insurance cost?

-These are some average prices paid by MoneySuperMarket customers for different types of home insurance.
-Your own costs could vary as premiums are calculated according to a huge range of factors, from the type and size of your home to the contents within.
+Home insurance prices are tailored to your individual circumstances.
+Insurers calculate premiums according to a range of factors, from the type and size of your home to the contents within.

 Insurance | Cheapest | Average |